d3x0r/popups/README.md

 ## Changelog
 - 1.0.111 (in progress)
+  - add tooltip support.  (most controls may have missed some)
+  - update document, misc fixes.
+  - Add `shadowFrame` option to `Popup()` so the content is more protected and encapsulated.
+  - Improve style shee addition functions.
+  - Deprecate/remove toggle/set/clear class functions that classList can provide.
 - 1.0.110
   - remove passive from touchevents on buttons; otherwise preventDefault can't be used and touch-through happens.
   - updated package to include css and images.